The In Situ Growth of Stellar-mass "Light" Seed Black Holes in Nuclear Star Clusters: Discussion

 The most striking behavior occurs in the case with $f_{\rm acc}=0.5$, where a large fraction of the Bondi rate is assumed to reach the BH.
 In these runs, accretion produces massive BHs with $M_{\rm BH} \sim 10^6$--$10^7\,M_\odot$.
 The cumulative mass distribution exhibits a plateau between $\sim 10^3\,M_\odot$ and $\sim 10^6\,M_\odot$, indicating that only $\sim 3$ BHs reach masses of $\sim 10^6\,M_\odot$, while the majority of the BH population remains below $\sim 10^3\,M_\odot$.
 This behavior can be understood in terms of Bondi accretion, which scales as $\dot M_{\rm Bondi} \propto M_{\rm BH}^2$, such that more massive BHs experience rapidly increasing accretion rates and can undergo runaway growth.
 These results suggest the presence of a characteristic mass threshold of $\sim 10^3\,M_\odot$ for runaway accretion: in runs with $f_{\rm acc}=0.005$ and $f_{\rm acc}=0.05$, all BHs remain below this threshold, whereas for $f_{\rm acc}=0.5$, a small number of BHs are able to cross it and subsequently experience runaway growth.

 Finally, we consider an extreme simulation in which all BH feedback is disabled, corresponding to $f_{\rm acc}=1$.
 This idealized case represents the maximum possible accretion scenario.
-In this run, the most massive BH reaches $\sim 10^8\,M_\odot$, although only a very small fraction of the BH population ($\sim 10^{-4}$) undergoes runaway accretion.
+In this run, the most massive BH reaches $\sim 10^8\,M_\odot$, although only a very small fraction of the BH population ($\sim 10^{-4}$) undergoes runaway accretion. {Comparing this no-feedback $f_{\rm acc}=1$ simulation with the simulations of $f_{\rm acc}=0.5$, we find that the accreted mass of most BHs is similar, while the mass of the most massive few BHs is suppressed in the $f_{\rm acc}=0.5$ runs due to BH feedback.
+This may suggest that for most BHs, the BH feedback is insufficient to disrupt the dense gaseous cores around them, while only the most massive BHs are strongly regulated by their feedback. }